DennisSuitters/LibreCMS/README.md

 ### Dependencies
 - PHP > 5.6 - Must have PDO, and Password Compat support.
 If you have tried LibreCMS with a higher version, please report your experiences.
+- Now works with PHP 7+.
+Please make sure PHP Libraries are installed before reporting Issues.
 - mod_rewrite
-- PHP5-gd2 (GD-Image) & Imagemagick- LibreCMS will work without them, but things like Thumbnails, and image resizing won't work.
+- GD-Image & Imagemagick- LibreCMS will work without them, but things like Thumbnails, and image resizing won't work.
-- mail services - Are need for mail notification sending, and for the Newsletters.
+- mail services - Are needed for mail notification sending, and for the Newsletters.

 #### Integrated Projects:
 - [LibreICONS](https://github.com/StudioJunkyard/LibreICONS)